aoscruggs/News-Scraper/README.md

 # News-Scraper
-This apps brings the best headlines from the web site of Cleveland's major daily
+This apps delivers the top stories from Cleveland's major alternative weekly.